MaxDorris/Kickstarter-Analysis/README.md

 - Based on the same tactic, the worst months to launch would be October and December.

 ### Outcomes Based on Goals Conclusion
-- The highest percentage of successful plays spent between $25,000 to $34,999 and $45,000+, with the most successful range being $45,000 to $49,999.
-The playwright should consider raising more than $10,000 to ensure a higher likelihood of success.
+- The highest percentage of successful plays spent between the <$5,000 and the $35,000 to $44,999 ranges, with the most successful range being the <$1,000 range.
+The playwright should consider reducing her budget estimate to <$5,000 or attempt to shoot for a higher goal of $35,000 to $44,999 to ensure a higher likelihood of success.

 ### Limitations of the Dataset
 - The data does not include production revenue.
-This could help her optimize fundraising amount for profit, if she's into that.
+This could help her optimize fundraising amount for maximum production revenue... if she's into that.
 - Average age of backers or any info about backers would be extremely helpful for how she chooses to plug and advertise the campaign on social media or locally.

 ### Other Possible Tables and Graphs
-- Outcome Percentages vs. Length of Campaign to see if length of time affects success rate.
+- Creating a Outcome Percentages vs. Length of Campaign comparison to see if length of campaign affects success rate could be useful.
-- Pledged/Goal Ratio vs. Parent Category or Subcategory could give some info on viewer demand.
+- Creating a Pledged/Goal Ratio vs. Parent Category *or* Subcategory comparison could give some useful info on format popularity.
+- Perhaps creating a Average Donation vs. Parent Category *or* Subcategory comparison could give some useful info on category demand and viewer income.